Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Motivating our approach and contrasting it with alternatives

 We conceptualize any experimental configuration as a process from its inputs to its outputs.
-In the GPT framework for causal models, one has the capacity to consider processes that have GPT systems as inputs and outputs at the various wings.
+In the framework of GPT causal models, one has the capacity to consider processes that have GPT systems as inputs and outputs at the various wings.
 However, we will restrict our attention to processes that have only {\em classical} inputs and outputs.
 Such processes can be conceptualized as black-box processes, to which one inputs classical variables and from which classical variables are output.
-They are therefore precisely the sorts of processes considered in the device-independent paradigm.
-We further restrict our attention to processes with a classical input and classical output at each wing, where the input temporally precedes the output.\footnote{Thus, we do not consider processes which involve a sequence over time of classical input variables and classical output variables; that is, in the language of Refs~\cite{qcombs08,qcombs09}, we do not consider general $n$-combs. } In the device-independent paradigm, the term ``box'' is generally used as jargon for such processes (for instance, as it is used in the term ``PR box''~\cite{Popescu1994}).
+They are therefore precisely the sorts of processes considered in the strictly operational paradigm.
+We further restrict our attention to processes with a classical input and classical output at each wing, where the input temporally precedes the output.\footnote{Thus, we do not consider processes which involve a sequence over time of classical input variables and classical output variables; that is, in the language of Refs~\cite{qcombs08,qcombs09}, we do not consider general $n$-combs. } In the strictly operational paradigm, the term ``box'' is generally used as jargon for such processes (for instance, as it is used in the term ``PR box''~\cite{Popescu1994}).
 We therefore refer to such processes as \term{box-type processes} or simply \term{boxes}.

-A box-type process is completely characterized by specifying the conditional probability distribution over its outcome variables given its input variables.
+\begin{defn} A \term{box} is a process with a classical input and a classical output at each wing, represented formally by a stochastic map from the tuple of inputs to the tuple of outputs. \end{defn}